The key message throughout the evening was that the veterinary profession has a clear and trusted dual responsibility

 Advertisement

-• Daily live weight gain can be significantly improved by including herbs and legumes in the sward (17% in beef and up to 32% in lamb).
+n Daily live weight gain can be significantly improved by including herbs and legumes in the sward (17 per cent in beef and up to 32 per cent in lamb).

 Advertisement